DETAILED ACTION

 at least one controller coupled with at least one memory and configured to cause the processor to (Liu: ¶ 295, ¶ 297; in view of “a program that controls a Central Processing Unit (CPU) and the like to cause a computer to function in such a manner as to realize the functions of the embodiment according to the aspect of the present invention” wherein the programs are stored in the memory (i.e., the processor is coupled with the memory)):

-receive first downlink control information (DCI) formats (Liu: ¶ 52,¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; wherein the terminal apparatus 1 includes a radio transmission and/or reception unit and a higher layer processing unit, the radio transmission and/or reception unit includes a function of receiving downlink control information (DCI) (i.e., DCI A) on a physical downlink control channel (PDCCH) wherein each PDCCH includes multiple DCI formats, and wherein one or multiple pieces of DCI (which may be referred to as DCI formats) are defined for transmission of the downlink control information) for scheduling a first physical downlink shared channels (PDSCH) (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI A may be DCI for scheduling the PDSCH transmitting eMBB data (i.e., PDSCH A), (wherein eMBB data is an example of a type of data the PDSCH transmits)) and second DCI formats (Liu: ¶ 52, ¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; in view of DCI B) for scheduling a second PDSCH (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI B may be DCI for scheduling the PDSCH transmitting URLLC data (i.e., PDSCH B), (wherein URLLC data is an example of a type of data the PDSCH transmits)), a cyclic redundancy check (CRC) of each of the first DCI formats is scrambled by a first radio network temporary identifier (RNTI) (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a first RNTI) for scrambling a CRC added to the DCI A is in a first range) and a CRC of each of the second DCI formats is scrambled by a second RNTI different from the first RNTI (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a second RNTI) for scrambling a CRC added to the DCI B is in a second range different from the first range), and hybrid automatic repeat request acknowledgement (HARQ-ACK) feedback for the first PDSCH and HARQ-ACK feedback for the second PDSCH are to be transmitted in a same HARQ-ACK codebook (Liu: ¶ 255; wherein the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n, (and for example, in a case that the terminal apparatus 1 receives the PDSCH in the slot n scheduled using the DCI format, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of slot n+k.
+receive a first plurality of downlink control information (DCI) formats (Liu: ¶ 52,¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; wherein the terminal apparatus 1 includes a radio transmission and/or reception unit and a higher layer processing unit, the radio transmission and/or reception unit includes a function of receiving downlink control information (DCI) (i.e., DCI A) on a physical downlink control channel (PDCCH) wherein each PDCCH includes multiple DCI formats, and wherein one or multiple pieces of DCI (which may be referred to as DCI formats) are defined for transmission of the downlink control information) for scheduling a first physical downlink shared channels (PDSCH) (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI A may be DCI for scheduling the PDSCH transmitting eMBB data (i.e., PDSCH A), (wherein eMBB data is an example of a type of data the PDSCH transmits)) and a second plurality of DCI formats (Liu: ¶ 52, ¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; in view of DCI B) for scheduling a second PDSCH (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI B may be DCI for scheduling the PDSCH transmitting URLLC data (i.e., PDSCH B), (wherein URLLC data is an example of a type of data the PDSCH transmits)), wherein a respective a cyclic redundancy check (CRC) of each of the first plurality of DCI formats is scrambled by a first radio network temporary identifier (RNTI) (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a first RNTI) for scrambling a CRC added to the DCI A is in a first range) and a respective CRC of each of the second plurality of DCI formats is scrambled by a second RNTI different from the first RNTI (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a second RNTI) for scrambling a CRC added to the DCI B is in a second range different from the first range), and wherein hybrid automatic repeat request acknowledgement (HARQ-ACK) feedback for the first PDSCH and HARQ-ACK feedback for the second PDSCH are to be transmitted in a same HARQ-ACK codebook (Liu: ¶ 255; wherein the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n, (and for example, in a case that the terminal apparatus 1 receives the PDSCH in the slot n scheduled using the DCI format, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of slot n+k.
 Note that, for transmission of the second HARQ-ACK code, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of a PUCCH sub-slot n+k).
 Therefore, the terminal is capable of transmitting the HARQ-ACK feedback of two different PDSCHs in a same HARQ-ACK codebook);

 generate a first HARQ-ACK sub-codebook for the first PDSCH and a second HARQ-ACK sub-codebook for the second PDSCH (Liu: ¶ 283; wherein the terminal apparatus 1 is configured to generate a HARQ-ACK codebook, and transmit the generated HARQ-ACK codebook on a PUCCH, wherein in a case that a first parameter is configured, a first HARQ-ACK codebook and a second HARQ-ACK codebook are generated, the first HARQ-ACK codebook is used to transmit a HARQ-ACK bit corresponding to a PDSCH A, and the second HARQ-ACK codebook is used to transmit a HARQ-ACK bit corresponding to a PDSCH B. Therefore the terminal apparatus 1 is capable of generating two different HARQ-ACK codebooks (HARQ-ACK sub-codebooks) for the first PDSCH (PDSCH A) and the second PDSCH (PDSCH B)); and

-transmit the HARQ-ACK codebook including the first HARQ-ACK sub-codebook and the second HARQ-ACK sub-codebook (Liu: ¶ 255, ¶ 283; wherein the terminal apparatus 1 is configured to generate a HARQ-ACK codebook, and transmit the generated HARQ-ACK codebook on a PUCCH, wherein the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n).
+transmit the HARQ-ACK codebook including the first HARQ-ACK sub-codebook with the second HARQ-ACK sub-codebook (Liu: ¶ 255, ¶ 283; wherein the terminal apparatus 1 is configured to generate a HARQ-ACK codebook, and transmit the generated HARQ-ACK codebook on a PUCCH, wherein the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n).

 Liu does not explicitly teach that the PDSCH are a first group of PDSCHs and a second group of PDSCHs.